Moving forward after care

 Barclays LifeSkills have worked directly with young people who have experienced care as well as the adults supporting them, to create twelve activity packs adapted from existing financial education content.
 These focus on a range of topics, from financial risk and the cost of living independently to borrowing, credit and debt.

 If you are working with young people who have experienced care, explore more adapted content by selecting 'care leavers' on our educator lesson page.
 On the lesson pages, you’ll find a workbook with the necessary worksheets for all twelve activity packs.

-Many other LifeSkills lessons are also suitable for use with care leavers to support them on their employability journey.
-To find out more, select 'Skills for the future workplace' in the category section on our lesson page.
+Many other LifeSkills lessons are also suitable for use with care leavers to support them on their employability journey, such as building their core transferable skills, getting their CV ready and practising interviews.

 Help us to continue creating relevant content for you by leaving some additional feedback.